The Truth About AAFCO Feeding Trials

 Everything you need to know about AAFCO feeding trials — and why JFFD went beyond its requirements.

-Did you know that pet food can be formulated, sold, and fed to your pets without ever being field-tested or fed to any animals?
+Did you know that many pet foods are formulated, sold, and fed to your pets without being field-tested or fed to any animals?
 Or that your pet food may be based on old, outdated research?

 The guidelines for dog and cat food provided by the Association of American Feed Control Officials (AAFCO) are rudimentary.
 They are not developed by veterinarians or nutritionists.
 In addition, pet food laws and regulations are enforced by the U.S. Food and Drug Administration (FDA), not AAFCO.